shredthaGNAR/list-of-my-starred-repos/README.md

 * [Haidzai/claude-code-proxy](https://github.com/Haidzai/claude-code-proxy): Monitor and visualize your Claude Code API interactions with Claude Code Proxy.
 Easily set up a transparent proxy and live dashboard. 🛠️🚀
 * [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router): Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 * [Piebald-AI/claude-code-system-prompts](https://github.com/Piebald-AI/claude-code-system-prompts): All parts of Claude Code's system prompt, 24 builtin tool descriptions, sub agent prompts (Plan/Explore/Task), utility prompts (CLAUDE.md, compact,  statusline, magic docs, WebFetch, Bash cmd, security review, agent creation).
 Updated for each Claude Code version.
+* [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code): The repo is finally unlocked. enjoy the party!
+The fastest repo in history to surpass 100K stars ⭐.
+Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
 * [tomas-hartman/clean-the-mess](https://github.com/tomas-hartman/clean-the-mess): WebExtension to make your tabs clean
 * [jpmhouston/Cleepp](https://github.com/jpmhouston/Cleepp): Batch Clipboard is a Mac app that let's you copy then paste multiple clipboard items at a time, like magic!
 This is the repo for v1.0.x, titled after the app's codename.
 The repo for v2.0 and forward is https://github.com/jpmhouston/Batch-Clipboard
 * [cli/cli](https://github.com/cli/cli): GitHub’s official command line tool